All India Services: Indian Medical and Health Service (IMHS)

-As per these rules, the Officers holding Class I posts of the Central Health Service (CHS) would be allotted state cadres after constitution of IMHS, they would be considered as on central deputation and after a tenure, would revert to their state cadres.
+As per these rules, the officers holding Class I posts of the Central Health Service (CHS) would be allotted state cadres after the constitution of IMHS, they would be considered as on central deputation, and after a tenure, would revert to their state cadres.
 The states of Tamil Nadu and Mysore did not agree to participate in the scheme of the service.
 The constitution of these services were delayed further.
 Another attempt was made to constitute IMHS with effect from 26 January 1977, but these notifications were cancelled later.